Steve Kember: Managerial career

-Family
+Personal life

-Kember has three sons, Matthew, Robbie, and Paul.
+Kember has four sons, Matthew, Robbie, Paul and Steven.
 Robbie and Paul came through the Youth system at Palace, and went on into non-league football, while Matthew started out at Whyteleafe.
 Paul had trials with Middlesbrough while Robbie had spells with Woking, Basingstoke, Crawley, Lewes, Tonbridge Angels, Eastbourne Borough, Hampton and Richmond.
 In May 2009 Robbie moved to Bromley.
 Matthew and Paul are believed to be retired.

+Steven played mischievous and cunning schoolboy Bryan Arthur Derek Boyes in the hit Children's BBC TV show Bad Boyes, first aired on BBC1 in the autumns of 1987 and 1988.

-Business
+Business career

 In the early 1990s Kember owned a wine bar in his native Croydon called Kember's Wine Bar however the bar closed in 1993 after he was declared bankrupt.